 Have you heard?
 People are running up mountains for fun.

 I’m not talking about a handful of mud-caked fell runners on the lunatic fringe of the Lake District.
-Thousands of people are taking up the sport of trail running, and its popularity has mushroomed.
+Thousands of people have taken up the sport of trail running, and its popularity has mushroomed.

 Take the Ultra Trail du Mont Blanc (UTMB) in the French Alps by way of an example.
 When it launched in 2003, 722 runners took part in the 166km marathon, which climbs through a mind-boggling 9,500 vertical metres of ascent.

-Last year there were 7,500 competitors in the five races that now make up the event – which stopped for only one year (2020) during the pandemic.
-There’d be many thousands more if they hadn’t been weeded out by a points system (which you accumulate by running in other races first) and a ballot.
-Host town Chamonix was busier during race week than at any other time of the year.
+But before long, more than 7,500 competitors were taking part in the seven races that now make up the event – which stopped for only one year (2020) during the pandemic.
+There’d be many thousands more if they weren’t weeded out by a points system (which you accumulate by running in other races first) and a ballot.
+Host town Chamonix is busier during race week than at any other time of the year.

 Which begs the question; has everyone been drinking too much Red Bull?
-What good could possibly come from such an activity – apart from vomit and blisters?
+And what good could possibly come from such an activity – apart from vomit and blisters?

 That’s what I went to Chamonix to find out.
 I wasn’t going to join the UTMB: it would probably kill a part-time jogger like me.
 Instead, I signed up for a training camp aimed at the first-time trail-runner.
 British guiding company, Icicle Mountaineering runs several each summer.